 Other spellings/names for Lyakhivtzi are Ľachovce.

-Lyakhivtzi is located about 7 miles NE of Khust (Huszt).
+Lyakhivtzi is located about seven miles northeast of Khust (Huszt).

 Jews probably settled in Lyakhivtzi in the late 18th century.